igwed93/alx-low_level_programming/0x01-variables_if_else_while/README.md

-6-print_numberz.c prints all single digits of base 10 and then a new line 7-print_tebahpla.c prints the lower case alphabets in reverse order 8-print_base16.c prints all the numbers of base 16 in lowercase
+6-print_numberz.c prints all single digits of base 10 and then a new line 7-print_tebahpla.c prints the lower case alphabets in reverse order 8-print_base16.c prints all the numbers of base 16 in lowercase 9-print_comb.c prints all possible combinations of single-digit numbers